-Golfito is located on the Golfo Dulce, opposite Osa Peninsula, and is Costa Rica’s most southern port town.
-The town may be small but the activities in the surrounding areas are incredibly diverse from whale watching to hiking, snorkeling, scuba diving, kayaking and surfing.
+Golfito is located on the Golfo Dulce, opposite Osa Peninsula in Southern Costa Rica, and is a port town of some note.
+The town may be small but the activities in the surrounding areas are incredibly diverse from whale watching to hiking the tropical rainforest, snorkeling, horseback riding, scuba diving, kayaking and surfing.
 Despite its southern location, Golfito is very easy to reach from the Golfito Domestic Airport located just outside of town.

 Cano Island is a top destination for scuba diving, snorkeling and kayaking.
 Be prepared to spot Manta Rays, Dolphins, Whales, Sharks, and turtles as well as the stunning coral reefs.
 Located 20 kilometers off the shore of Drake Bay, this island also serves as an archeological site.
 Mysterious, spherical stones have been found that date back to pre-Columbian times.